A student reading a book in the stacks of the UAlbany library.

 Accelerated Undergraduate/Graduate Option

-If you’re a current UAlbany undergraduate student with at least a 3.2 GPA, you can save time and money by beginning your graduate degree coursework as early as your junior year.
-Up to 12 academic credits, billed at the undergraduate rate, will count towards both degrees – so you can complete your combined program in only 5 years and spend less than you would if you completed each program separately.
+If you’re a current UAlbany undergraduate student with at least a 3.0 GPA, you may be eligible to begin your graduate degree coursework as early as your junior year.
+Save time and money by applying up to 12 academic credits, billed at the undergraduate rate, towards both degrees.
+By doing so, you may be able to complete your combined program in only 5 years and spend less than you would if you completed each program separately.

 Contact your undergraduate advisor to see if you’re eligible and learn about your combined graduate program options.